Skip to main content Skip to main navigation

 Where do I start with investing?

-• How much you are you investing
+• How much you are investing

-• To what degree you may need to access your money
+• To what degree you may need to access your money at short notice

 • What your financial goals are, both professionally and personally

-• Your attitude to risk versus potential return
+• Your attitude to risk versus potential return.

 Financial goals and investment strategy

-Even for experienced investors it’s a good idea to consult with a financial planner and choose your business investment strategy carefully.
+Even for experienced investors, it's a good idea to consult with a financial planner and choose your business investment strategy carefully.
 Most people have a mixture of short-term (1-3 years), medium-term (3-5 years) and long-term goals (5+ years), which all require different investment solutions and considerations.

 Investment options